ionic-team/ionic-framework/BREAKING.md

 - The `debounce` property's value value has changed from `0` to `undefined`.
 If `debounce` is undefined, the `ionInput` event will fire immediately.

+- Range no longer clamps assigned values within bounds.
+Developers will need to validate the value they are assigning to `ion-range` is within the `min` and `max` bounds when programmatically assigning a value.

 <h4 id="version-7x-searchbar">Searchbar</h4>

 - `ionChange` is no longer emitted when the `value` of `ion-searchbar` is modified externally. `ionChange` is only emitted from user committed changes, such as typing in the searchbar and the searchbar losing focus.